cmudig/d3-crashcourse/README.md

 ## Installation

 1. Install Node.js and NPM from https://nodejs.org/en/download/.
 You should be able to run `npm -v` from command line or command prompt.
+2. Install VS Code from https://code.visualstudio.com/, the recommended IDE/text editor.
-2. Clone this repository, `git clone https://github.com/cmudig/d3-crashcourse`.
+3. Clone this repository, `git clone https://github.com/cmudig/d3-crashcourse`.
-3. In this folder, run `npm i` to install the dependencies.
+4. In this folder, run `npm i` to install the dependencies.
-4. Run `npm run dev` to watch for changes and host the web application.
+5. Run `npm run dev` to watch for changes and host the web application.
-5. Test the application by changing `Alex Cabrera` to your name in `index.html`.
+6. Test the application by changing `Alex Cabrera` to your name in `index.html` using VS Code.
 The webpage should automatically reload and show your name.

 Please email cabrera@cmu.edu if you run into any issues, or come to office hours for debugging.